-Section 17 of the 1989 Children Act Working Together to Safeguard Children 2018

-"A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
+Section 17 of the 1989 Children Act Working Together to Safeguard Children 2018 and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
 Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-Children in need may be assessed under section 17 of the Children Act 1989" KCSIE 2022 (para 62).
+Children in need may be assessed under section 17 of the Children Act 1989" KCSIE 2023 (para 62).